Close

 Reading in Year 5 is taught daily to focus on deepening their reading understanding.
 A range of stimuli will be used to engage the children to apply their reading skills, such as inference, deduction and justifying their answers or opinions.

 Children are encouraged to read at home as often as possible, through their own choice of authors and genres from our extensive library, which increases their vocabulary and spelling skills to add to the valuable work that we carry out in class.
-Each child in Year 5 will receive a reading book which will be matched to their ability.
-From this, the children will gain a deeper understanding of the texts.
 All children in Key Stage 2 read for 20 minutes a day and have the opportunity to quiz on their book and change their book based on their achieved level.

 Find full curriculum information and knowledge organisers here.